fi-lees/tidy_tuesday/TT_2021_W40_NBER/README.md

   scale_y_reordered() +
   facet_wrap(~ decade, scales = "free_y", ncol = 3, labeller = labeller(decade = decade_labels)) +
   labs(title = "Ten most common words used in the titles of NBER papers, by decade",
-       subtitle = "Some words rank equally, therefore there may be more than ten words listed for each decade", x = "Number of times word was used in a title", y = "",
+       x = "Number of times word was used in a title", y = "",
        caption = "Tidy Tuesday: Week 40, 2021 | Data source: NBER (via the nberwp package) | Visualisation: @Fi_Lees")